amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Transforms/index.md

 ### Defer transitive transformation manually

-It's also possible to control, inside a transitive transform's `transformer` function, whether the transformation should be deferred until a later cycle of references resolution.
+It's also possible to control, inside a transitive transform's `transform` function, whether the transformation should be deferred until a later cycle of references resolution.
 This is done by returning `undefined`, which basically means "I cannot currently do the transform due to a reference not yet being resolved".

 Imagine the following transform: